 If you do discover that your domain has been blacklisted, you will need to work directly with the blacklist(s) in question to request removal.

 Logging sent emails in WordPress

-Free plugins such as WP Mail Logging will allow you to verify that specific emails have been attempted to be sent.
+Several plugins including WP Mail SMTP (Pro version) allow you to verify that specific emails have been attempted to be sent.

 Testing different emails

 There are many emails which can be triggered and sent by your site.
 An important part of the email troubleshooting process is determining which emails are actually failing.
 Here’s a quick list of different email messages which can be sent by your site and how to test them: